sarahseewhy/transaction-dashboard/README.md

 **Update**: If I'd gone down this route I would've started with something very simple:

-- A Lambda serving the Python app
+- A Lambda serving the Python app.
-- Cloudfront for any static content (not needed at this point but worth mentioning)
+- Cloudfront for any static content (not needed at this point but worth mentioning).
-- API Gateway to manage external access (again, perhaps not needed right now, but good practice)
+- API Gateway to manage external access (again, perhaps not needed right now, but good practice).
-- Basic VPC and networking configuration
+- Basic VPC and networking configuration.
-- Route53 to give the app a sensible domain
+- Route53 to give the app a sensible domain.

 We'd run into some interesting decisions when it comes to saving data because Lambdas are meant to be stateless.